nedbat/coveragepy/doc/cmd.rst

                             Define a system signal that will trigger coverage report save operation.
 It is important that target script do not intercept this signal.
 Currently supported options are: USR1, USR2.
+This feature does not work on Windows.
       --source=SRC1,SRC2,...
                             A list of directories or importable names of code to measure.